WUSTL-Biol4220/home/how_to_guide.md

 <img src="assets/how_to/github_pat_copy.png" width="450"/>

+**NOTE: The exact text of the PAT cannot be seen again after you leave the token-creation webpage.
+You do not need it again after registering the PAT into the VM (below).
+However, you may choose to copy the PAT to a local file on your computer if you are worried about losing it.
+Alternatively, you can always create and register a new PAT if the original copy is needed again for some reason.**

 To register the PAT on your VM
 1. SSH on to your VM
 2. Enter the command `git config --global credential.helper store`